 The World’s Largest Buffalo (*sigh* Bison) is also known locally as Dakota Thunder, which is about the coolest nickname ever nicked.
 A visit to this hefty artwork is a must for people interested in these noble beasts, because it is also close to the National Buffalo Museum and Frontier Village, making it an excellent stopover.

-Did I mention it was a bison?
+Did I mention that it’s actually a bison herd?

 See Related: Reasons Why Traveling is Important